GregzillaGames/Games/README.md

 ![image](https://user-images.githubusercontent.com/81582960/116823376-8ca59400-ab5a-11eb-9e48-dd0e01c6f764.png)

 **1.NES(Nintendo Entertainment System)**
-* Foi o primeiro console da Nintendo
+* Foi o primeiro console de mesa da Nintendo.
+* A primeira versão do NES saiu no Japão e tinha as cores vermelho e creme, além de um suporte para o controle embutido no console.
 You can use the [editor on GitHub](https://github.com/GregzillaGames/Games/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.